Bright-Network-Technology-Academy/BNTA_Cohort_3_Assessment_Centre_Templates/README.md

 ## The challenge

 Your challenge is to build out a shop landing page which can be anything from a snacks shop or record shop to whatever excites you.
-You'll use the designs, code examples and what you've learned so far, to guide you through the process——but don't be afraid to google things along the way that you don't understand.
+The key point is that the Doriots example is simply an example to inspire you but your shop should have your teams personal stamp on it.
+You'll use the designs, code examples and what you've learned so far, to guide you through the process — but don't be afraid to google things along the way that you don't understand.
 It sounds silly but it is an important skill to be able to troubleshoot and research answers for your own projects.

 Your users should be able to: